blockchainBard101/sui-move-tutorial/7-structs-ability/README.md

 ## **Assignment**

 ### **Objective**
-Create a `Wallet` object that stores token information and allows deposit, withdrawal, and retrieval of token details.
+Create a `Wallet` object that stores token information and allows deposit, withdrawal, retrieval of token details and delete wallet.

 ### **Wallet Structure**
 The `Wallet` struct should contain the following fields: